PROFILE

 few years, difficulties remain in securing

-adequate fiscal revenues and providing an
+adequate fiscal revenues and providing a

-adequate social safety net.
+sufficient social safety net.

 Agriculture is an important sector of the